 Assuming that the USCIS accepts your application and issues receipt notices, USCIS will then call you to a biometrics appointment for fingerprinting and photographs.
 The USCIS uses the fingerprints to check your criminal record with the FBI.
 Checking with the FBI often takes 90 days.
 You don’t often hear from the USCIS until this 90 day period is up unless there is a problem with your application.
 We find a lot of people call us when they receive an Request for Evidence (RFE) from the USCIS about the application.
 Many times we find these RFEs relate to I864 affidavit of support issues.
 You must resolve these issues within 87 days.
 Otherwise the USCIS will deny the adjustment of status application.

 Adjustment of Status Interview

-Applications that are based on an approved immigrant visa petition by your employer or applications filed by a fiancée who married his or her petitioner often have the interview waived.
-This is an advantage in the sense you do not have to travel to the local USCIS office.
-But it is also a disadvantage.
-Many times the adjustment of status process may take 10 months to a year before you receive a green card in the mail.
+Applications that are based on an approved immigrant visa petition by your employer or applications filed by a fiancée who married his or her petitioner used to have the interview waived.
+But now these processes also require an interview.
+This development is unfortunate because many times the adjustment of status process in these cases may take 10 months to a year before you receive a green card in the mail.

 How We Can Help